 The aroma of these homemade rolls will keep your family hanging around the kitchen, the most popular room in the house.

-Slather these hot rolls with butter, let them dissolve in your
+Slather them with butter, let them dissolve in your

-mouth, and you will know the time it takes to make them is a wise choice.
+mouth, and you will know the time that it took to make them was a wise choice.

 2 packages Rapid Rise (instant) rising yeast